thegooddocsproject/templates/quickstarts/template-quickstarts.md

 ## Before You Begin

-{Complete all prerequisites before proceeding with the rest of the quickstart
+Complete all prerequisites before proceeding with the rest of the quickstart

 + Prerequisite 1
 + Prerequisite 2
-+ Prerequisite 3}
++ Prerequisite 3

 ## Installation